 - Dramatic change.
 If you have some experience in your life when you have drastically changed your career or major, here you go.
 Tell about this experience and pinpoint to the difference you felt when you changed something in life.
 Focus on the responsibilities and decisions that you have had in your life so far.

 - Experience of leadership.
 If you have held some leadership positions, be sure to focus on this experience in the ‘Who am I’ essay.
-You will definitely reveal your strengths.
-Many colleges and workplaces are looking for real leaders who can inspire and encourage people around them.
 Provide real-life examples what leadership position you had, what you did, what you accomplished, how you dealt with the challenges, etc.

 - Questioned belief.
 If you have some viewpoint on a controversial topic and it relates to the essay topic, please feel free to share.
 It is great to demonstrate that you have some doubts concerning some issues.
 So, include your thoughts about it.